-I no longer belong to a chapter but during the 1950s my two older sisters and their husbands, as well as my wife and our many cousins and friends, established the Albert Platt Chapter to remember my father who was a patient at City of Hope.
+I no longer belong to a chapter but during the 1950s my two older sisters and their husbands, as well as my wife and our many cousins and friends, established the Albert Platt Chapter to remember my father, who was a patient at City of Hope.
 After many years of involvement, our age caught up with us and as many passed away and the others could not continue, the chapter was discontinued.
-We then became active in the Judy Rose Chapter, named in memory of a 5-year-old that passed away at City of Hope, who was the daughter of our very good friends.
+We then became active in the Judy Rose Chapter, named in memory of a five year old who passed away at City of Hope, who was the daughter of our very good friends.

 Thank you again for this chance to think about the past.